core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * The proxy takes the role of a server when forwarding notifications from the next hop towards the origin servers back to the (previous hop proxy closer to the) origin client, as per {{Section 5 of RFC7641}}.

 * The proxy frees up its Token value used for a group observation only if, after the timeout expiration, no 2.xx (Success) responses matching with the group request and also including an Observe Option have been received from the next hop towards the origin servers.

   Otherwise, after the timeout expiration and as long as the observation for the target resource of the group request is active with the next hop towards the origin servers in the group, notifications from that hop are forwarded back to the (previous hop proxy closer to the) origin client, as defined in {{sec-proxy-chain-response-processing}}.

 * The proxy SHOULD regularly verify that the (previous hop proxy closer to the) origin client is still interested in receiving observe notifications for a group observation.
 To this end, the proxy can rely on the same approach defined in {{Section 4.5 of RFC7641}}.

 # HTTP-to-CoAP Proxies # {#sec-http-to-coap-proxies}

-This section defines the components needed to use the signaling protocol specified in this document, when an HTTP client wishes to send a group request to the servers of a CoAP group, via an HTTP-to-CoAP cross-proxy.
+This section defines the components needed to use the signaling protocol specified in this document, when an HTTP client wishes to send a group request to the servers of a CoAP group via an HTTP-to-CoAP cross-proxy.

 The following builds on the mapping of the CoAP request/response model to HTTP and vice versa as defined in {{Section 10 of RFC7252}}, as well as on the additional details about the HTTP-to-CoAP mapping defined in {{RFC8075}}.